Pleb5/satshoot/EVENT_STRUCTURE.md

         // Pricing Strategy: Absolute or Time-based.
 Mandatory ["pricing", <'0'(sats) | '1'(sats/minute)>],

-        // Amount of the price.
+        // Price of service.
 Refers to the absolute price OR sats/minute.
-Mandatory ["amount", <'0' | '1'>]
+Mandatory ["amount", <100>]

         // Status.
 Deactivation indicates that this Service is not offered anymore
         // while preserves its history.
 Mandatory